General Registration Policies

 How to Drop a Course During the Registration Period

 Students can drop a course via self-service in CAESAR until the end of the registration period for the term (until roughly the end of the first week of the term, exact dates found on the SPS Undergraduate Academic Calendar).
-Classes dropped during this time will not appear on the student’s official transcript but are subject to Refund policy.
+Classes dropped during this time will not appear on the student’s official transcript but are subject to the Refund policy.

 How to Drop a Course During the Term